deepinv/deepinv/docs/source/user_guide/reconstruction/introduction.rst

      - **Requires Training**
      - **Iterative**
      - **Sampling**
-   * - :ref:`Artifact Removal <artifact>`
+   * - :ref:`Deep Reconstruction Models <deep-reconstructors>`
-     - Applies a neural network to a non-learned pseudo-inverse
+     - Deep model architectures for reconstruction.
-     - Yes
+     - No if pretrained, yes otherwise
      - No
      - No
    * - :ref:`Plug-and-Play (PnP) <iterative>`